imatix/gsl/README.md

 Most of it is fairly straight-forward, though you do need to understand how XHTML and CSS work (and I'm not going to explain that here).

 * The echo command tells the user what's going on.
-It's polite to do this, although in realistic cases we'll also let the user suppress such reports using a 'quiet` option.
+It's polite to do this, although in realistic cases we'll also let the user suppress such reports using a 'quiet' option.

 * The output command creates the HTML page.